chenxiaodan105/Congressional_Bills_Stance_Detection/README.md

 [1.
 Introduction](#Introduction)

 Companies are sensitive to political policies.
 However, it could bring them a lot of benefits, for example, the fund and support from the government, if they could catch up with political trends beforehand.

-Stance detection, also known as holding attitudes over things, could be the key to political trends.

-In this project, NLP method is used to do the prediction based on 2 sessions of congressional bills and transcripts.

-Just explore it and have fun !
+Stance detection, also known as holding attitudes over things, could be the key to political trends.In this project, NLP method is used to do the prediction based on 2 sessions of congressional bills and transcripts.Just explore it and have fun !

 [2.
 Text Preprocessing](#Text-Preprocessing)